HomeBUSINESSBizTaxWhat are Partnership Firms and LLP? All You Need to Know

 Any person other than the Indian Company can claim a 100% deduction of the donation made to a political party or electoral trust if it is made in a mode other than cash.

-Section 80JJAA – Deduction in respect of employment of new employees
+Section 80JJAA – Deduction in Respect of Employment of New Employees

 Any assessee having turnover > 1 Cr can claim a deduction of 30% of the additional employee cost paid for three consecutive years.
 Additional employee cost means the total emoluments paid to the additional employees employed during the previous year.
 Therefore, in the case of an existing business, if there is no increase in the total number of employees, then additional employee cost shall be NIL.